Overview

 Miscarriage Causes

 Most of the time miscarriages happen if the fetus does not develop properly.
-There are several causes for this to happen.
+There are several causes of miscarriage.
 These causes can be either genetic or situational.

 • Age: Age is one of the most common causes of miscarriage.
 Women who are more than 35 years of age are prone to such miscarriages during their pregnancy.